Free Case Evaluation

 The first thing you should know about a severance agreement is that it is meant to benefit your employer – not you.
 Under New York law, employers are not legally obligated to provide you with a severance package while terminating you.
 If your employer still chooses to do so, it means that they want to protect their own interests.

-For instance, the agreement might contain a non-compete provision which can prohibit you from accepting a job with your employer’s competitor.
-Similarly, it might contain a non-disparagement provision which might prohibit you from saying anything negative about your employer and your workplace.
+For instance, the agreement might contain a non-compete provision that can prohibit you from accepting a job with your employer’s competitor.
+Similarly, it might contain a non-disparagement provision that might prohibit you from saying anything negative about your employer and your workplace.

 Do Not Sign That Severance Agreement!

 A severance package may not be the salvation you think it is.
-Before you sign a separation agreement it is highly recommended to have it reviewed by a lawyer.
+Before you sign a separation agreement, it is highly recommended to have it reviewed by an experienced employment lawyer.
 The New York City employment law attorneys at Levine & Blit have extensive experience with severance agreements.
 We can help you decipher the agreement and negotiate the terms before you sign it.

-Don’t sign a severance agreement without consulting with an employment attorney.
+Don’t sign a severance agreement without consulting with a New York employment lawyer.
 Contact our law firm today for a phone evaluation.

 Severance Packages Are Written for Your Employer – Protect Yourself